Course description 2025/2026

 • The student has gained practical and theoretical knowledge about group processes and is familiar with key concepts and prerequisites for good teamwork.

-• Based on experience from the team, students can describe the prerequisites for good interdisciplinary teamwork.
+• Based on experience from the team, the student can describe the prerequisites for good interdisciplinary teamwork.

-• Students have insight into how their cooperation is influenced by their own behaviour patterns and attitudes, as well as those of others.
+• The student has insight into how teamwork is influenced by their own behaviour patterns and attitudes, as well as those of others.

-• Students have insight into how work with the team process is integrated in and influences their project work and the project results.
+• The student has insight into how work on the group process is integrated into and influences the project work and project results.

 Skills

-• Students can apply their academic learning in cooperation with people from other subject areas, and jointly define problems and find solutions to them.
+• The student can apply their academic learning in cooperation with people from other subject areas, and jointly define problems and develop solutions to them.

-• Students can apply fundamental group theory and concepts to describe their own specific collaborative situations.
+• The student can apply fundamental group theory and concepts to describe their own specific collaborative situations.

-• Students can reflect on and analyse the way that the team communicates, plans, decides, accomplishes tasks, handles disagreements and relates to professional, relational and personal challenges, including their own role in this cooperation.
+• The student can reflect on and analyse the way that the team communicates, plans, decides, accomplishes tasks, handles disagreements, and relates to professional, relational and personal challenges, including their own role in this cooperation.

-• Students can give and receive constructive feedback, at both the individual and group level, in terms of how team members’ patterns of behaviour and approaches to situations contribute to cooperation, and can reflect on such feedback.
+• The student can give and receive constructive feedback, at both the individual and the team level, in terms of how team members’ patterns of behaviour and approaches to situations contribute to the teamwork, and can reflect on such feedback.

-• Students can take initiatives (actions) that encourage cooperation, and they can contribute to improving their teamwork.
+• The student can take initiatives (actions) that encourage cooperation and can contribute to improving their teamwork.

 General competence